AcademySoftwareFoundation/MaterialX/source/MaterialXContrib/MaterialXMaya/README.md

 reloadMaterialXNode Jade_SR_jade
 ```

 Reloads the document and refreshes the viewport shader mapped to the specified MaterialX node.
-This command is useful when the contents of the document file have changed on disk, e.g. due to editing in LookdevX or an external XML editor.
+This command is useful when the contents of the document file have changed on disk, e.g. due to editing in an external XML editor.

 ## MaterialX Libraries